apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 This build is for running ATB on any OS where `Java 21+` has been installed.
 To run the ATB, extract the downloaded zip, and run the `start.bat` (on Windows) or `start.sh` (on macOS or Linux).

-It is typically used in CI/CD pipeline where you call ATB's own API (with HTTP command line tool like `curl`) for API test automation.
-Open `http://localhost:8090/apidoc` for Swagger UI.
+It is typically used in `CI/CD` pipeline where you call ATB's own API (with HTTP command line tool like `curl`) for API test automation.
+Open `http://localhost:8090/apidoc` for checking the Swagger UI.

 You can also use it (on page `http://localhost:8090/ui`) for requests or test cases creation, but it opens a terminal window which might not be the best UX.